Health Equity Project Application

 The Purpose of the Health Equity Project

 The South Carolina Cancer Alliance (Alliance) has created a funding opportunity to improve health equity in our state.
 Organizations currently receiving funds from (CDC), DP17-1701 Grant are not eligible for this program.

 Maximum request: $10,000.00

-*Prior to completing the application, please submit a letter of intent briefly stating your goals, objectives, and strategies of your project.
-Email this information to firstname.lastname@example.org by May 15.
-If accepted, additional documents will be provided to help complete the application.*
+Before completing this application, please submit a letter of intent, briefly stating your project’s goals, objectives, and strategies.
+Email this information to firstname.lastname@example.org.
+If accepted, additional documents will be provided to help complete the application below.

 1. Health Equity - The attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and health care disparities

 2. Health Disparities - A particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
 Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.